sumnerevans/tracktime/README.rst

 - CLI
 - Start/stop/resume time entries
 - List/edit time entries for a given day
-- Generate rST, PDF, HTML reports for a month (optionally restricted to a particular customer)
+- Generate rST, PDF, HTML reports for arbitrary date ranges (optionally restricted to a particular customer or project)
 - Synchronise time spent to GitLab using the Time Tracking API

 Installation